OskierP/AU_CGT_Game/README.md

 # AU_CGT_Game

-Game in development by students from AU Denmark
+Game in development by students from Aarhus University in Denmark

 Martian mission is an epic single player, story driven game, testing the wit and craftiness of X in a dangerous region of space.
 When players first start the game there will be an intro scene showing X and Cosmo battling aliens, who come from Venus, and getting separated.
 After this scene, the player will appear in a dark room inside the Alien captors base surrounded by enemies.
 Once the player spawns in the game, there will be instructions explaining the controls and X’s abilities.